sebecjeanluc/weather-dashboard/README.md

 - [x] LocalStorage to store the search history
 - [] Refator the variable name and logic
 - [] Deploy the app to github page
-- [] After search button, the history button does not work.

 ### Mock-up